 Open a branch in mainland Dubai

 Many startups in the UAE has company setup in Dubai free zone due to the attractive and cost-effective incentives.
 While this helps in controlling expenditures in the initial phase of the business, ambitious entrepreneurs will eventually be frustrated by the limitations of a free zone license.
-Free zone company setup means you can only conduct businesses within certain areas or a set proximity radius and are also restricted in the type of industries with which they can engage.
+Free zone company formation means you can only conduct businesses within certain areas or a set proximity radius and are also restricted in the type of industries with which they can engage.

 Bid for government contracts